 Back in 2014, Social@Ogilvy (a social media agency) found that an average organic post on a Facebook page with more than 500,000 likes reaches just 2% of the fans.
 Otherwise too, the digital marketing industry is noticing that the paid-for posts have a better reach than organic posts.

 Still, money and frequency of posts come next to how interesting and comment-worthy your post is.
 More and more digital marketers are convinced that the FB content has to be designed to promote active engagement in the target audience.
 If the audience comments on a post more and shares it more, it means that it is going to get you more traffic and leads.

 The Content that Speaks

 Everyone knows that the plain vanilla content doesn’t speak anymore.
 Even the students know that.
-When they approach an expert to help them with a digital marketing assignment, they specifically ask them for tips on how to come up with content that can start the buzz in the social media.
+When they approach an expert to help them with a digital marketing assignment, they specifically ask them for tips on how to come up with content that can start the buzz in social media.